 Chime Funding, Valuation & Revenue

 According to Crunchbase, Chime as raised a total of $1.5 billion in eight rounds of venture capital funding.

-In its latest Series E round announced in December 2019, where the company raised a whopping $700 million, Chime was valued at $5.8 billion.
-This represented an almost fourfold increase from its previous $1.5 billion valuation that Chime received in March 2019.
+In its latest Series F round, where the company raised $485 million, Chime was valued at $14.5 billion.
+This represents an almost tenfold increase from the $1.5 billion valuation that the company received in early 2019.

 Investors into the company include the likes of DST Global, Menlo Ventures, General Atlantic, Dragoneer Investment Group, and many others.

 As with any startup in high growth mode, Chime does not publicly disclose its revenue or profit numbers.
 But, according to a report by Forbes, a person close to the company stated that Chime expected to reach $200 million in revenues for the fiscal year 2019.
 This represents a fourfold increase compared to the previous year.